FloAppsLtd/Documents/SecurityPolicy.md

 Ad hoc SMS's and 2FA SMS's are sent via [Twilio](https://twilio.com/).
 Flo Apps Ltd and Twilio Inc. have signed an agreement on EC Data Protection.

 During SMS delivery, Twilio may transfer data to the US; however, they are committed to complying with EU data protection requirements.

+### Uploadcare

+In some of our services, clients can upload and share files via [Uploadcare](https://uploadcare.com/).
+For more information, see their [Trust Center](https://uploadcare.com/about/trust/).

 ## Procedure for Security Breaches